-Definition: A certificate authority (or CA) is typically a third-party organization that is directly related to the topic "information security" and helps make possible the use of what is known as the public key infrastructure or PKI.
-A private company or government agency may issue their own certificates as well.
-Digital signatures are issued by a a third party that serve to authenticate the identity of the party that is sending a message or is participating as a party in an electronic transaction.
-Upon receiving an electronic document that certifies identity the receiver can authenticate his/her identity of the sending party through the CA.
+Definition: A certificate authority (or CA) is typically a third-party organization whose main function is directly related to "information security" and helps make possible the use of what is known as the public key infrastructure or PKI.
+(A private company or government agency may generate and issue their own certificates as well.)
+Digital signatures are issued by a a third party that serve as a check or authenticate the identity of the party that is sending a message or is participating in an electronic transaction.
+Upon receiving an electronic document its legitimacy is authenticated his/her identity of the sending party through the CA.

 Return from "Certificate Authority" to Words [A - C]